 |Stone and Iron Pickaxes|

 You can choose the rest of the materials by yourself.
-However, try to stay away from the village premises while collecting materials to refrain from garnering unwanted attention.
+However, try to avoid the village premises while collecting materials to avoid garnering unwanted attention.
 Having villagers die before the construction can be a marginal setback.

 Creating the Farm

 To get started, build a fence around the entire village to protect them from a zombie invasion.
-An L-shaped crook seems to work the best as it protects the villagers near the job sites as well.
+An L-shaped crook seems to work best, protecting the villagers near the job sites.

 From there, start building sleeping bunkers that will contain the Iron Golems.
 Place beds on both floors which will create the spawning area for the Golems.
-Now, create water channels to help the Golems pathfinder towards the butcherer’s workshop.
+Create water channels to help the Golems pathfinder towards the butcherer’s workshop.

-Your workshop will contain a block of lava along with a hopper to transport the loot into a collection chest nearby.
-The Golems will be expected to walk into the lava and get killed while dropping the loot onto the placed hopper.
+Your workshop will contain a block of lava and a hopper to transport the loot into a collection chest nearby.
+The Golems will be expected to enter the lava and get killed while dropping the loot onto the placed hopper.

 The tutorial below sets a good example of an ideal Iron Golem farm:

-Iron is a scarce resource in Minecraft, therefore, make use of the mentioned steps to gain as much as possible.
+Iron is scarce in Minecraft; therefore, use the mentioned steps to gain as much as possible.
 Your friends might get a jumpscare after seeing the sheer amount of Iron at your disposal.

 Once you have built the groundwork for your farm, some mobs might spawn in the village and find their way into the grinder.
-Therefore, it is common to find Broken Arrows and Rotten Flesh along with other Golem materials.
+Therefore, it is common to find Broken Arrows, Rotten Flesh, and other Golem materials.